 You may run into situations when you need to create a copy of a language or a solution.
 Module cloning gives you a quick way to create copies of modules.

-If you want to clone a module, you select it in the project menu and click on the Clone Solution/Language action in the context menu.
+If you want to clone a module, select it in the Project tool window.
+Right-click on the module and in the context menu choose the Clone Solution/Language action in the context menu.

 In the dialog that pops up you then choose the name and the location for the new module.

 After pressing OK, the module will be cloned and ready to use.
 The new module will contain all the code and properties from the old one.
 If you are cloning a language then its generator will be also cloned.